wesleyegberto/java-new-features/java-20/README.md

   * added support for record patterns to appear in the headere of an enhanced for statement;
     * `for (Point(var x, var y) : shapePoints)`
   * remove support for named record pattner.
+* Patteren matching for `switch` (fourth preview)
+  * added support for inference of type arguments for generic record patterns

 ## JEPs